-Black Banded Leporinus (Leporinus fasciatus) Fish Species Profile
+Black Banded Leporinus (Leporinus fasciatus) Species Profile & Care Guide

 The Banded Leporinus is one of the most popular and vividly coloured of this species of fish.

 They are a fairly hardy fish but are more suited to that of an experienced aquarist, rather than a beginner.

 Although they can be peaceful with the right tank mates and water parameters, they can also be very destructive and can nip at other fish's fins and even remove their scales, if kept with the wrong kind of fish.
 They will also grow rather large, which is a significant problem for the lesser experienced hobbyist.